JulianOzelRose/TRIII-SaveEdit/README.md

 }
 ```

 If no secondary offset matches the base offset, we take a heuristic approach.
-We loop through the potential secondary offsets,
+We loop through the secondary offsets,
-and we check its surroundings.
-If the next offset over is occupied, we know we cannot write to it.
-If the previous
+and we check the surrounding data.
+If the next offset over is non-zero, we know we cannot write to it.
+If the preceding
 offset is written to, the game will crash.
 I have not figured out a method that determines the secondary offset
 with 100% accuracy when a non-zero equivalent cannot be found, but this comes quite close.
 There are only 3 levels that
-necessitate this heuristic.
+require this heuristic.
 Here is the heuristic code block, which is nested in the previous function:

 ```
 if (validOffsets.Count == 0)